opnsense/docs/source/manual/mobile_wan.rst

 -----------------
 Supported Devices
 -----------------
-While all devices supported by FreeBSD will likely function under OPNsense their configuration depends on a AT command string that can differ from device to device.
+While all devices supported by HardenedBSD will likely function under OPNsense their configuration depends on a AT command string that can differ from device to device.
 To make thing easier some of these strings are part of a easy selectable profile.